Russia returns navy vessels seized from Ukraine | DW | 18.11.2019

 A United Nations tribunal ruled in May that Russia must release the sailors and ships.

-The sailors were freed in a landmark prisoner swap this September, which also saw Russia sending filmmaker Oleg Sentsov back to Ukraine.
+The sailors were freed after 10 months in a landmark prisoner swap this September, which also saw Russia sending filmmaker Oleg Sentsov back to Ukraine.
 However, the legal case against the Ukrainian sailors remains ongoing in Russia.

 "After the return of the detained sailors and their ships to Ukraine, ending the case against the sailors should be a natural and reasonable ending for this entire story in Russia," the head of their legal team, Nikolai Polozov, said on his Facebook page.